gturpin-dev/PostTypeHandler/README.md

   - ~~Adding new Taxonomies~~
   - Can work on existing taxonomies ( post_tag & category )
   - ~~Can be registered on a post type directly ( by the slug or the object itself, maybe with a __tostring method )~~
+- ~~Can work on existing post types ( update options and labels )~~
+- ~~Add the @link/author/license to the main class~~
 - Same columns but for the taxonomies
-- Can work on existing post types ( update options and labels )
-- ~~Add the @link/author/license to the main class~~
 - Can delete row actions ( edit, view, trash, delete ) from the admin screen ( 'post_row_actions' )
 - Check if we can do the same for adding ones
 - Check to add/remove bulk edit actions